sylhare/Type-on-Strap/README.md

 feature-img: "assets/img/sample.png"
 permalink: /about.html               # Set a permalink your your page
 hide: true                           # Prevent the page title to appear in the navbar
+icon: "fa-search"                    # Will Display only the fontawesome icon (here: fa-search) and not the title
 tags: [sample, markdown, html]
 ---
 ```

 The hide only hides your page from the navigation bar, it is however still generated and can be access through its link.
 Use the `_draft` folder to keep files from being generated on your site.

 ### Layout: Default